teewhymagg/Chatbot-RASA/README.md

 - choosing specific nature - **ActionChooseSpecificNature**, requests information from wikipedia, presents information, sends the link to buy Bayern ticket

--processing category choice - **ActionProcessCategoryChoice**, processes category choice (nature or city).
+- processing category choice - **ActionProcessCategoryChoice**, processes category choice (nature or city).
 Based on user response, provide bot response for nature or city.

 - choosing nature - **ActionChooseNature**, processes the actions need to be taken based on nature_slot, to output specific information based on "forests", "mountains", "lakes"